 The R134 mandates a series of tests for all equipment and parts related to storing and delivering hydrogen to the fuel cell, including valves, pipes, and the storage tank itself.
 The storage tank undergoes rigorous testing to ensure its roadworthiness, measuring the maximum pressure it can withstand before reaching the point of rupture.
 In the second part of the testing process, the tank is subjected to simulated filling and emptying for 15 years, equivalent to cycling the pressure from full to empty 10,000 times.
 The first two parts employ hydraulic pressure testing, while the third part utilises air or hydrogen for pneumatic testing.

-Our dedication to technological advancements can be found across our innovative work.
+Our dedication to technological advancements can be found in our innovative work.
 Join us on this journey towards a safer and more sustainable future.
 Learn more about what we do at www.impact-solutions.co.uk.